chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 2. Set the necessary environment variables:

-    * `ES_HOSTNAME`: the hostname of the Elasticsearch cluster
+    * `ES_HOSTNAME`: the hostname of the OpenSearch cluster
     * `AWS_ACCESS_KEY_ID`: your AWS access key
     * `AWS_SECRET_ACCESS_KEY`: your AWS secret key
-    * `AWS_REGION`: region where the Elasticsearch cluster resides
+    * `AWS_REGION`: region where the OpenSearch cluster resides

-    Note: the AWS keys are used to explicitly authorize the Elasticsearch HTTPS requests, so you can't just use a configured profile.
+    Note 1: the AWS keys are used to explicitly authorize the OpenSearch HTTPS requests, so you can't just use a configured profile.

+    Note 2: the provided AWS credentials must have the `es:ESHttpGet`, `es:ESHttpPost`, and `es:ESHttpPut` permissions on the OpenSearch cluster.

 3. Run the program: